Wildsong/arcgis_tools/README.md

 Currently, arcgis and arcpy will determine which (out of date) version of python will be selected.
 Today it's taking infinite time to 'conda install arcpy' so I am using 'clone'.
 Sigh.

+### Profiles

+You can create profiles with a couple lines of Python.
+Run this in a Jupyter notebook, for example.

+    from arcgis.gis import GIS
+    ago = GIS(url="https://clatsopcounty.maps.arcgis.com/", username="bwilsoncc", password="MYSECRET", profile="ago")
+    print(f"Connected {ago}")

+Then in the code use profile="ago" to connect to that account.
+This beats embedding credentials in files.

 ### After upgrades

 Recreate the environment again after upgrades to ArcGIS Pro.
 (It will tell you it needs upgrades by failing!)